IVF & embryo transfer – how to prepare?

 So what can patients do to prepare the endometrium and aid implantation?

 Dr Demetroulis explains that, in all honesty, the answer is variable and individualised to each woman.
 There are many myths surrounding implantation and, whilst the internet can be a great source of information, it is also a confusing place.
 Mothers-to-be should take vitamins, such as folic acid and vitamin b alongside their clinic prescribed medications, and not be afraid to use all types of treatments available, such as acupuncture or reflexology.
 Body shape has an impact on pregnancy and therefore patients should ensure they are neither under or overweight.
-Finally, couples should remain positive and let Mother Nature take over; for couples not undergoing IVF, they don’t even think about the endometrium or implantation, yet natural pregnancies do happen.
+Finally, couples should remain positive and let Mother Nature take over; for couples not undergoing IVF, they do not even think about the endometrium or implantation, yet natural pregnancies do happen.

 The goal of any IVF cycle is to achieve a successful pregnancy to live birth and, in order to accomplish this, it’s important to choose a well-experienced and caring team; neither gynaecologists or embryologists nor nurses can make a pregnancy happen on their own; it’s imperative that clinics work together.
 Medical staff also need to recognise that every patient and every cycle is unique.
 Whilst there will always be similarities no two situations are ever the same.
 Infertility specialists should look at all the varying parameters so that they can do the best for each couple.